-2.4 A Word of OOP Vocabulary
+2.4 A Word on OOP Vocabulary

-The style of programming in pre-OOP languages and in OOP ones are different as well as their vocabularies.
-Here you are an example: there is no procedure anymore, there are class methods.
+The style of programming and the vocabularies between pre-OOP languages and OOP ones are different.
+Here you have an example: there are no procedures anymore, there are class methods.

 Yet another example: an object-oriented programmer may define an abstract data type by encapsulating its implementation and its interface into a class.